5minds/GDrive-Tools/README.md

 * `[emailText(str)='']`: An optional text which should be embedded inside the email notification which is automatically send by google, if a user gained access to a document.

+### Read all Files from a Directory

+If you want to retrieve a list of all files in a given directory, you can use the `readDirectory()` method.
+As the name suggests, this method returns a list of all files which are included in this directory.

+The return value of this method is a directory, which has the following keys:
+  * `directory_id`: ID of the directory
+  * `files`: List of files, found inside this directory.

+Whereas each file - directory has the following properties:
+  * `name`: Name of the file
+  * `id`: ID of the file
+  * `type`: filetype

+The method only needs one parameter:
+* `path(str)`: The path of the directory which should be read.
+The syntax is the same as in the `moveDocument()` or `copyDocument()` methods.

+This method returns the dictionary, which is described above.

+A _ValueError_ is thrown, if the given directory does not exists.

 ## Example

 You can test the library using the given `example.py` script.